nickjchin/readme-generator/README.md

   ## Tests

   ---
-  To test this project, in the command line run node index
+  To test this project, in the command line run To test this project, in the command line run node index

   ## Questions